aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

 However this default behavior might not cover the CIDR ranges of the VPCs you want to protect, like Spoke VPC A and Spoke VPC B in the above example.

 You want to make sure that the $HOME_NET CIDR range lines up with all your VPCs that you intend to protect and match traffic against.
+Most customers benefit from setting $HOME_NET to all [RFC 1918](https://datatracker.ietf.org/doc/html/rfc1918) IP address ranges (10.0.0.0/8, 172.16.0.0/12, and 192.168.0.0/16).

 This variable can be set at a global firewall policy level or in each rule group.
 If it’s set at both levels, the rule group setting wins.